sydra08/notes/ruby/methods.md

   - returns empty array if none of the elements eval to true
   - always returns an array

+#block_given? => determine if the method is called with a block or not

+#delete_if? => deletes every element of the array when the block evals to true

+#sort => iterates over collection and
+  - you can use comparison operators (< >) with strings too
+    - if the first letter of a string is later in the alphabet than the other it will return true
+      - ie. "zoo" > "apple" => true
+  - the method will iterate over array and yields a block with 2 elements
+    - That block *must* be a comparator, so it should compare the two elements and return 0 if they are the same, -1 if the first is less than the second, and 1 if the first is greater than the second array = [7, 3, 1, 2, 6, 5]

+  array.sort do |a, b|
+    if a == b
+      0 #stay in current places
+    elsif a < b
+      -1 #stay in current places
+    elsif a > b
+      1 #switch a and b
+    end
+  end
+  --- which is the same as the below --- array = [7, 3, 1, 2, 6, 5]

+  array.sort do |a, b|
+    a <=> b #combined comparison operator (if you switch a and b you get reverse order) end

 ----
 SCOPE
 - not all variables exist everywhere in a program